ksnip/ksnip/README.md

 ### Building from source

-#### Dependencies
-Building ksnip from source, requires [kColorPicker](https://github.com/DamirPorobic/kColorPicker) and [kImageAnnotator](https://github.com/DamirPorobic/kImageAnnotator) to be installed.
-Installation instructions can be found on the GitHub pages.

 1. Get latest release from GitHub by downloading either the zip or tar.gz package from [here](https://github.com/damirporobic/ksnip/releases).
 2. Change to download directory, unpack the package and go to new directory: